-As regards global markets, Asian pack closed mixed today.
-The rupee was trading at Rs 61.6 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today with a downward bias.
+The rupee was trading at Rs 59.2 to the dollar at the time of writing.

 The RBI has no plans to increase the foreign investment limit in government bonds.
 Presently, the FII limit for investment in government bonds is US$30 bn; segregated as US$20 bn for all and US$10 bn for specific investors like foreign banks etc. It appears that the US$ 20 bn limit has been fully exhausted.
 And there were expectations that government will raise the limit to attract more investors.
 However, the speculation has been put to rest with RBI maintaining a status quo on the limit.
 While increasing the limit would have attracted more foreign funds and led to appreciation in Rupee, RBI is cognizant that such a step could also backfire if foreign investors suddenly decide to withdraw the same money in the future amidst any uncertainty.
 This may put unnecessary pressure on Rupee and make our currency extremely volatile.
 Hence, the decision to limit foreign investor participation in the bond market was a step in the right direction.